creativescala/doodle/docs/src/pages/pictures/layout.md

 @:image(basic-layout.png)

+As a convenience, there are also methods `below` and `under`, which are the opposite of `above` and `on` respectively.

 ### Bounding Box and Origin

-To understand how more advanced layout works we have to understand the concepts underlying layout: bounding boxe and origin.
+To understand how more advanced layout works we have to understand the concepts underlying layout: the bounding box and origin.

 ## Implementation